xrootms/xrootms/README.md

-# Hi there, I'm Saifuddin

 ## About Me

 **Cloud & DevOps Engineer** focused on **Cloud Computing, Automation, and Infrastructure as Code (IaC)**.
-Skilled in **AWS, Kubernetes, Terraform, Ansible, Jenkins, and Docker** for building modern cloud-native solutions.
+Skilled in **AWS, Terraform, Ansible, Jenkins, CICD, Docker, Kubernetes** for building modern cloud-native solutions.
 Strong believer in designing **scalable, secure, and cost-optimized** architectures.
 Continuously learning & sharing my journey through **projects, blogs, and open-source contributions**.
 Actively engaging on **GitHub & LinkedIn** to collaborate and grow with the tech community.